databrary/www/website_mods.md

 	- Google+ icond links to @datavyu, not @databrary.
 Correct URL is https://plus.google.com/u/1/111083162045777800330/posts
 	- GitHub icon links to http://github.com/databrary/datavyu; Correct URL is http://github.com/databrary
 	- Twitter icon link is correct.
+	- Fix URLs to Jobs and Contact to databrary.org/jobs/ and databrary.org/contact from staging*

 - Add Funding page when we have more funding sources